Dog biscuit: History

 In later years, dog biscuits began to be made of meat products and were sometimes treated as synonymous with dog food.
 In 1871, an ad appeared in Cassell's Illustrated Almanac for "SLATER'S MEAT BISCUIT FOR DOGS - Contains vegetable substances and about 25 per cent of Prepared Meat.
 It gives Dogs endurance, and without any other food will keep them in fine working condition."

 In England, Spratt's Dog Biscuits not only obtained a patent but seems to have claimed to have invented the food:

 In at least one case (in 1886) Spratt sued a seller accused of substituting another product - an early example of a company fighting "knock-offs":

 Spratt lost in this case and the judge regretted that he could not grant the defendant court costs.

 At one point after this, as an industrial product, dog biscuits were classified in the same category as soap: "Of the making of dog biscuits, which the census places in the same category with soap, as using animal refuse from which soap grease has been extracted, it is unnecessary to say much."

 Spratt dominated the American market until 1907, when F. H. Bennett, whose own dog biscuits were faring poorly against those of the larger company, had the idea of making them in the shape of a bone.
 "His 'Maltoid Milk-Bones' were such a success that for the next fifteen years Bennett's Milk-Bone dominated the commercial dog food market in America."
 In 1931, the National Biscuit Company, now known as Nabisco, bought the company.

 World's largest dog biscuit

-The world's largest dog biscuit weighs 279.87 kg and was baked to be 2,000 larger than average by Hampshire Pet Products from Joplin, Missouri, US.
+The world's largest dog biscuit weighs 279.87 kg and was baked to be 2,000 times larger than average by Hampshire Pet Products from Joplin, Missouri, US.